USGS-R/training-curriculum/content/usgs-packages/sbtools_Intro.md

 Lesson Summary
 --------------

-`sbtools` is an R package that enables access to the USGS web storage platform, [ScienceBase](https://www.sciencebase.gov).
+`sbtools` is an R package that enables access to the USGS web platform for data storage, [ScienceBase](https://www.sciencebase.gov).
 In this lesson, will teach how to interact with ScienceBase from the R console in order to create reproducible workflows.

 ScienceBase is collaborative scientific data and information management platform used by USGS scientists and their collaborators.
 Account holders can upload data using standard metadata practices, and choose to share the content publically or keep it private.
 An account is not needed to download publically available data, so the platform is a great way to share data released with publications.